bot-app/trading/docs/freqai-configuration.md

 ## Setting the `startup_candle_count`

-The `startup_candle_count` in the FreqAI strategy needs to be set up in the same way as in the standard Freqtrade strategy (see details [here](strategy-customization.md#strategy-startup-period)).
-This value is used by Freqtrade to ensure that a sufficient amount of data is provided when calling the `dataprovider`, to avoid any NaNs at the beginning of the first training.
+The `startup_candle_count` in the FreqAI strategy needs to be set up in the same way as in the standard Trading strategy (see details [here](strategy-customization.md#strategy-startup-period)).
+This value is used by Trading to ensure that a sufficient amount of data is provided when calling the `dataprovider`, to avoid any NaNs at the beginning of the first training.
 You can easily set this value by identifying the longest period (in candle units) which is passed to the indicator creation functions (e.g., TA-Lib functions).
 In the presented example, `startup_candle_count` is 20 since this is the maximum value in `indicators_periods_candles`.

 !!!
 Note
     There are instances where the TA-Lib functions actually require more data than just the passed `period` or else the feature dataset gets populated with NaNs.
 Anecdotally, multiplying the `startup_candle_count` by 2 always leads to a fully NaN free training dataset.
 Hence, it is typically safest to multiply the expected `startup_candle_count` by 2.
 Look out for this log message to confirm that the data is clean: